 What outcomes should we expect in the first 90 days of a sales consulting engagement?

 Cleaner pipelines, fewer “maybe” deals, stage-exit compliance, buyer-owned next steps, and a weekly coaching cadence that improves call quality.
-Revenue lift typically follows your sales cycle, but leading indicators, such as time-in-stage and next-step slippage, improve quickly.
+Revenue lift follows your sales cycle, but leading indicators, such as time-in-stage and next-step slippage, improve quickly.

 Will we have to change our CRM or tech stack?

 Usually no. A good sales consulting partner tightens stage gates, fields, and workflows inside the CRM you already use.
-If tooling is the constraint, we recommend light adjustments or add-ons, but process comes first, and tech supports it.
+If tooling is the constraint, we recommend light adjustments plus add-ons, but process comes first, and tech supports it.

 What’s the difference between sales training and B2B sales consulting?